monik125/FastAPI_project/README.md

    Command: pip install -r requirements.txt
 3. Install Mysql, Add your username and password, Create a database name:"product_db"
    commad: CREATE DATABASE product_db;

+index.html file:
+- You can add the products using this and see, only I not added the update functionlity here.